Emjayosee/5_Day_Planner/README.md

-# Assignment04
+# Assignment05
 This is the repo for the Code Quiz assignment 05, due Jan 28, 2021.

 # Unit 04 Javascript Homework: Code Quiz

-Submitted: February -- 2021, Michael O'Connor, WebDev Wannabe, 604 765-6061
+Submitted: March 12, 2021, Michael O'Connor, WebDev Wannabe, 604 765-6061

-# 01 Goal: The Goal of this project is .......
+# 01

+    Goal: The Goal of this project is to create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
+This app will run in the browser and feature dynamically updated HTML and where possible CSS powered by jQuery.
 Here is a link to the Github folder https://github.com/Emjayosee/Assignment05 and a link to the deployed website https://emjayosee.github.io/Assignment05/.

 # 02 Approach:

-    In approching this project, blah blah blah
+    In approching this project, I fell behind and had to go back about a month to pick it up again, with so many advances, I spent several hours trying to achieve the objectives.
+This is what I have so far, it meets a number of the requirements, and by accident includes privacy blocker so that the user clicks te window to see events.

     I followed the following plan design: